-This will provide an overview of the options process, highlighting the subjects available and how you can help your child to make the best choices.
-This is combined with additional information from the Deputy Head Teacher: Curriculum & Learning.
+This will provide an overview of the options choice process highlighting the subjects available and how you can help your child make the right choices.
+This is combined with additional information from the Deputy Head Teacher- Curriculum and the Careers Counsellor.